 Medical Editor: John P. Cunha, DO, FACOEP

-Olux-E (clobetasol propionate foam) is used to treat inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-It is a topical (for the skin) steroid.
-Common side effects include burning, itching, irritation, or dryness when this medication is first applied to the skin.
-Acne, unusual hair growth, or "hair bumps" (folliculitis) may also occur.
+Olux-E (clobetasol propionate foam) is a topical (for the skin) steroid used to treat inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Common side effects of Olux-E include:

 Our Olux-E (clobetasol propionate foam) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.